o-jasper/OptoComm/readme.md

 ## Receiving
 Stuff in `delta_t.c` uses
-[advanced timer use from mythic-beasts.com/~markt](http://www.mythic-beasts.com/~markt/ATmega-timers.html), and arduinos `timer_setup`.
+[advanced timer use from mythic-beasts.com/~markt](http://www.mythic-beasts.com/~markt/ATmega-timers.html), and arduinos `timer_setup` to determine time differences.

 `Buffer.cpp` implements a basic buffer.

-`DTComm_no_buff.cpp` implements what the interrupt might look like.

-`DTComm.cpp` is intended to have 'the receiver for use'.
-It contains
+`DTMsg.cpp` is intended to be 'the receiver for use'.
+It uses `Fletcher.cpp` to make and check checksums.

+`unused/` contains sources i currently dont have a use for.
+(The idea of messages seems more useful than that of streams in microcontrollers..)

 A data and offset checker, is also needed, by far most possibilities must not pass, because it will catch a lot of non-data when it has not yet found the time